michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/sample-menu.md

 **LUNCH&nbsp;**

-Lunches are picnic style at the work sites.
-There will be: A variety of lunchmeat sandwiches, chips, a fruit or vegetable, and a treat like a granola bar or cookie.
+Lunches are picnic-style at the work sites.
+There will be a variety of lunchmeat sandwiches, chips, a fruit or vegetable, and a treat like a granola bar or cookie.
 Peanut butter and jelly will be available each day.&nbsp;

 Beverages on the work site:&nbsp;

-* Each day, participants will receive a bottle of water&nbsp;
+* Participants will need to fill their water bottles that they brought with them before they leave the lodging facility each day
-* Each crew will bring a full 5-gallon water container with them to the work site
+* Each crew will bring a full 5-gallon water container with them to the work site to refill their own bottles
-* Each participant should bring a reusable water bottle to use on the work sites&nbsp;

 **DINNER&nbsp;**

-* Sunday: Hamburgers, hotdogs, baked beans, fries and ice cream bars OR a cosponsor provided meal&nbsp;
+* Sunday: Hamburgers, hotdogs, baked beans, fries, and ice cream bars OR a cosponsor provided meal&nbsp;
-* Monday: Chicken breast with gravy or BBQ sauce, mashed potatoes, side vegetable, rolls and strawberry shortcake&nbsp;
+* Monday: Chicken breast with gravy or BBQ sauce, mashed potatoes, side vegetable, rolls, and strawberry shortcake&nbsp;
 * Tuesday: Taco bar with flour tortillas, taco shells, ground beef, tortilla chips, black beans, rice, lettuce, tomato, cheese, onion, and pudding&nbsp;
 * Wednesday: DINNER ON YOUR OWN&nbsp;
 * Thursday: Chicken tenders, mac and cheese, side vegetable, and brownies&nbsp;
-* Friday: Baked ziti (one pan of vegetarian ziti), garlic bread, side vegetable and ice cream&nbsp;
+* Friday: Baked ziti (one pan of vegetarian ziti), garlic bread, side vegetable, and ice cream&nbsp;

 Salad bar (every evening): Featuring a variety of mixed greens, diced tomatoes, carrots, cucumbers, cottage cheese, beans, cheddar cheese, croutons, and choice of Ranch or Italian dressing&nbsp;